Faroe Islands: Whaling

 There are records of drive hunts in the Faroe Islands dating from 1584.
 Whaling in the Faroe Islands is regulated by Faroese authorities but not by the International Whaling Commission as there are disagreements about the commission's legal authority to regulate cetacean hunts.
 Hundreds of long-finned pilot whales (Globicephala melaena) could be killed in a year, mainly during the summer.
-The hunts, called grindadráp in Faroese, are non-commercial and are organized on a community level; anyone can participate.
+The hunts, called grindadráp in Faroese, are non-commercial and are organised on a community level; anyone can participate.
 When a whale pod by chance is spotted near land the participating hunters first surround the pilot whales with a wide semicircle of boats and then slowly and quietly begin to drive the whales towards the chosen authorised bay.

 Faroese animal welfare legislation, which also applies to whaling, requires that animals are killed as quickly and with as little suffering as possible.
 A regulation spinal lance is used to sever the spinal cord, which also severs the major blood supply to the brain, ensuring both loss of consciousness and death within seconds.
 The spinal lance has been introduced as the preferred standard equipment for killing pilot whales and has been shown to reduce killing time to 1–2 seconds.

-This "grindadráp" is legal and provides food for many people in the Faroe Islands.
+This grindadráp is legal and provides food for many people in the Faroe Islands.
 However, a study has found whale meat and blubber currently to be contaminated with mercury and not recommended for human consumption, as too much may cause such adverse health effects as birth defects of the nervous system, high blood pressure, damaged immune system, increased risk for developing Parkinson's disease, hypertension, arteriosclerosis, and diabetes mellitus type 2: